i-am-christy/i-am-christy/README.md

 **AI/ML Engineer building intelligent systems at the intersection of language, data, and automation.**

 I design and ship end-to-end ML pipelines, voice AI agents, and data-driven products — from raw data to production deployment.
 First-Class graduate in Computer Science from FUTA.
-Currently working as an AI Automation Engineer.
+Currently working as an Ml Engineering Intern.

 ---